 There is a new trend away from laminates towards a flooring called luxury vinyl tile flooring (LVT).
-Made in glue-down tiles and planks as well as floating versions, popularity of this flooring have been sweeping the US and the globe.
+Made in glue-down tiles and planks as well as floating versions, the popularity of this flooring has been sweeping the US and the globe.
 Almost all flooring manufacturers are now making some form of LVT.

 Consumers like LVT for the same reasons they liked laminate flooring: low prices, exceptional photo-realistic 3-D graphics that simulate natural wood or stone, durability and the promise of no maintenance.
 LVT has four distinct layers fused together: a resilient vinyl backing, a vinyl color layer, a photographic film layer and a urethane or aluminum oxide top layer for wear resistance.

 Sounds great, looks great and is almost too good to be true, except for some important details that are missing from most discussions—The Back Story.